The David Curran Award for Memorial University Undergraduate Students

 The award recognizes one Memorial University undergraduate student who embodies that same spirit of community development innovation.

-This year, two awards will be given.
+This year, up to two awards will be given.

 Any undergraduate student who: